beefancohen/react-proptype-conditional-require/README.md

   - propName - The current key of the prop object under validation.
   - componentName - The class of the React component.

-** All of the React built-in proptypes use this signature and you will usually use them to specify the validator**:
+**NOTE: All of the React built-in proptypes use this signature and you will usually use them to specify the validator**:

 ```js
 import React, { PropTypes } from 'react';